GUIDE

 There is a second structural problem the CR success rate does not capture.
 A submitted opt-out request is not a confirmed deletion.
 Brokers process requests on their own timelines — some within days, some within weeks, some not at all.
 A dashboard that shows “request sent” is telling the truth, but it is not telling the whole truth.
 “Request sent” and “record deleted” are different events, and most automated dashboards do not distinguish between them.

 The third issue is upstream.
 Major aggregators — Acxiom, LexisNexis, Experian, and equivalent European data houses — license their records to hundreds of downstream people-search and marketing platforms.
 Removing a profile from Spokeo or one of its European equivalents while leaving the source record intact at the aggregator is structurally similar to clearing a search result while the source document remains published.
 Automated services vary significantly in whether they attempt aggregator-level removal at all, and most do not advertise the distinction.
+Working out which upstream companies are brokers in the first place, when few use the label, is a separate exercise: our guide to identifying a data broker in the EU sets out the test.

 For users whose threat model does not fit automation, a small number of European firms handle data removal as a manual, caseworker-led engagement:

-- The Eraser (Privacy Insight Solutions, Netherlands) — human-led removal across hundreds of B2B and AdTech brokers, deep OSINT discovery, verified deletions with reports, from €3,800 one-time.
+• The Eraser (Privacy Insight Solutions, Netherlands) — human-led removal across hundreds of B2B and AdTech brokers, deep OSINT discovery, verified deletions with reports, from €3,800 one-time.
 Designed for executives, HNWIs, and users facing targeted exposure.
+How an Eraser engagement runs walks through the process step by step.
+The €595 Mirror exposure audit is credited against the Eraser fee if you proceed within 30 days.

-- Internet Erasure Ltd (UK) — UK-based Right to be Forgotten specialists, caseworker model, £1,500–£2,500 per engagement.
+• Internet Erasure Ltd (UK) — UK-based Right to be Forgotten specialists, caseworker model, £1,500–£2,500 per engagement.

-- Repuserve (UK) — GDPR-driven content removal and search suppression, bespoke packages from £1,450.
+• Repuserve (UK) — GDPR-driven content removal and search suppression, bespoke packages from £1,450.

-- EPP-Riskmanagement (Germany) — 360° privacy for HNWIs, combines digital footprint removal with physical security consulting.
+• EPP-Riskmanagement (Germany) — 360° privacy for HNWIs, combines digital footprint removal with physical security consulting.

 Services to avoid

-Three services repeatedly appear in 2026 “best of” lists that should not:
+Three services appear repeatedly in 2026 “best of” lists that should not.

-- ReputationDefender — Consumer Reports 2024 ranked it among the least effective services tested.
+• ReputationDefender — Consumer Reports 2024 ranked it among the least effective services tested.
 Premium prices for below-average results.

-- Confidently — same CR 2024 finding.
+• Confidently — same CR 2024 finding.
 Among the least effective.

-There is no “best of” list worth following that still places any of these in its top recommendations.
 Use the CR 2024 report as the trust filter: if a 2026 comparison does not cite it, the author has not done the work.

-When to use what
+The bottom line: when to use what

 For the average European user with ordinary exposure, the honest recommendation is simple.
 Start with your country’s free mechanism — liste rouge in France, Open Register opt-out in the UK, the apolloccrypt tool for the Netherlands, a manual erasure request to Axesor for Spain.
 Then subscribe to EasyOptOuts at $19.99 per year to cover residual exposure.
 Total cost: under twenty dollars a year for most of the value.
+If you are not yet sure what exists on you, a free Snapshot Scan gives a first view before you commit to anything.

 For users whose exposure is heavier — multiple countries, professional profile, dependents — add Optery Ultimate for the screenshot verification, or CrabClear for EU-native processing, depending on your jurisdictional preference.

 For users whose threat model does not fit automation — executives, HNWIs, public figures, anyone facing targeted harassment or corporate reputation risk — the honest answer is that automation is not the right tool.
 Human-led removal with verification is a different product, at a different price, and it is the only defensible choice when completeness matters more than unit economics.
 The Eraser is our own answer to that problem, built specifically for European residents operating under GDPR.
-To see what a professional engagement actually involves before committing, our article on what a European data broker removal engagement looks like walks through the process end to end.